-Remarks: GCA: General Combining Ability; SCA: Specific Combining Ability; *: significant at P < 0.05; **: significant at P < 0.0
+Remarks: GCA: General Combining Ability; SCA: Specific Combining Ability; *: significant at P < 0.05; **: significant at P < 0.01; ***: significant at P < 0.001

 Traits that showed significant to highly significant effects on GCA included plant height, day of anthesis, day of silking, day of harvest, cob length, number of seed rows, and number of seeds per row.
 This indicates that, for these traits, parents' average ability plays a role in passing them on to their offspring, so these traits are more closely related to additive gene action (Chaudhary, 2019).
 Repeated selfing to the S4 generation substantially increases homozygosity, thereby reducing the influence of segregation and enabling favorable additive alleles to become progressively fixed and more consistently expressed (Sumanth et al., 2017).
 Consequently, parents with superior GCA are expected to carry a higher frequency of favorable additive alleles that can be reliably transmitted to their progeny across different cross combinations, making them valuable genetic resources for recurrent selection and the development of synthetic or open-pollinated varieties.
 The previous study reported that plant height, time of flowering, and cob variables are also influenced by additive genes (Alam et al., 2022; Cyplik et al., 2022).
 In the SCA variance analysis, most traits showed highly significant effects, except for some traits, such as ear height and number of seeds per cob, which showed only significant effects.
 High SCA values for most traits indicate an important role of non-additive gene action.
 This condition shows that the performance of certain cross combinations is largely influenced by specific gene interactions, such as dominance and epistasis (Elayaraja et al., 2018; Waghmare et al., 2025).
 Although repeated selfing is expected to reduce heterozygosity and consequently diminish dominance effects, significant SCA was still observed in the present study.
 This finding suggests that the superior performance of certain cross combinations cannot be explained solely by residual dominance but is more likely associated with additive × additive epistatic interactions and complementary allelic effects that remain fixed during inbreeding (Viana, 2023).